-What Are the Best Safety Programs of 2020?
-Here Are Our Top Two:
+What Are the Best Online Certificate in Safety Programs of 2020?
+Here Are Our Top 2:

 |1||Davidson County Community College||Thomasville, NC|

 - How We Rank Schools

 At BestColleges, we believe a college education is one of the most important investments you will make.
 We want to help you navigate the college selection process by offering school rankings that are transparent, inclusive, and relevant for online students.

 Our rankings are grounded in a few guiding principles and use the latest statistical data available from trusted sources.
 Read our Ranking Methodology.
 We hope our approach helps you find the school that is best for you.

 2020 Best Accredited Online Certificate in Safety Programs

 Is your school on this list?
 Get the BestColleges ranking seal.

 Based in Thomasville, North Carolina, DCCC serves about 3,600 students each year, many of whom obtain their credentials remotely.
 The school's catalog contains an online certificate in fire protection technology with an emphasis in public safety telecommunication.
 Through an 18-credit curriculum, candidates develop the professional and technical knowledge needed to work for public and private sector employers.

 On top of the embedded emphasis, students may further personalize their education by pursuing either a community relations or emergency operations track.
 The former option covers topics like law enforcement operations and introduction to criminal justice, while the latter path teaches candidates about managing fire services and the sociology of disaster.